-Manuscripts (meaning all submission items, including all text, tables, artwork, cover letter, conflicts of interest disclosures, and any other required documents/material) must be submitted to our online submission system at http://ees.elsevier.com/gmit.
-Please contact the Editorial Office if assistance is required.
-Please do not post or fax your manuscripts to the Editorial Office.
+Manuscripts (meaning all submission items, including all text, tables, artwork, cover letter, conflicts of interest disclosures, and any other required documents/material) must be submitted online to GMIT through the Elsevier Editorial System (EES) at http://ees.elsevier.com/gmit.
+If assistance is required, please refer to the tutorials for authors and/or customer support that are available on the EES website; you may also contact the Editorial Office.
+Please do not post, fax or e-mail your manuscripts to the Editorial Office.